Watch

 Since it joined the list

-It has clawed back 3.4 percentage points off that level.
+That's 1.4 percentage points deeper than the day it joined.
 It bottomed 29.1% below that high along the way.

 Decline from the 52-week high as it stood on 2026-03-09 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.